bdaralan/ShoB/README.md

 #### Model View View Model (MVVM)

 The MVVM is used on most of the top level views to handle view update.
-Whereas, some of the inner views or views that are part of the top level views might only need `@State` properties.
+Whereas, some of the inner views or views that are part of the top level views might only need `@State` or `@ObservedObject` properties.

 - Most top level views have their own view model either a `struct` or a `class` which conforms to `ObservableObject`.
 - Property Wrapper `@Published` is used in the class view model to get will-change signal from the publisher for the properties of interest.